mbhall88/nohuman/README.md

   -D, --db <PATH>
           Path to the database

-          [default: /home/mihall/.nohuman/db]
+          [default: /home/michael/.nohuman/db]

+  -F, --output-type <FORMAT>
+          Output compression format. u: uncompressed; b: Bzip2; g: Gzip; x: Xz (Lzma); z: Zstd

+          If not provided, the format will be inferred from the given output file name(s), or the format of the input file(s) if no output file name(s) are given.

   -t, --threads <INT>
-          Number of threads to use in kraken2
+          Number of threads to use in kraken2 and optional output compression.
+Cannot be 0

           [default: 1]